Antony Andrewes: Later life

+Personal life

+In 1938 he married Alison (née Hope), the widow of his mentor Alan Blakeway.
+They had two daughters together.
+Maurice Bowra dedicated his book On Greek Margins to the couple, and a friend said of their domestic life: "those who dropped in at their home in Manor Place will not forget that open, hospitable, civilised, irreverent and happy house."

 Honours

 On 4 January 1945, Andrewes was appointed Member of the military division of the Order of the British Empire (MBE) 'in recognition of gallant and distinguished service in the field'.
 He was elected a Fellow of the British Academy in 1957.
+The Greek government made him a Commander of the Order of the Phoenix in 1978.